- Surgeries, Body, Diseases

 Dilemma: Disease or Condition?

 The distinction between disease and condition in the context of lipedema is more than semantic.
-So, considering it a disease recognizes its pathological complexity, systematic impact on the body, and the need for specific medical management strategies.
+Thus, considering it a disease recognizes its pathological complexity, systematic impact on the body, and the need for specific medical management strategies.
 On the other hand, treating it as a condition emphasizes its long-term management and the importance of lifestyle adaptations to mitigate its effects.

 Diagnosis and Challenges